 They are also high in Omega- 3 fatty acids, antioxidants and a host of other valuable micronutrients.

 It depends.
-There’s been one study done on chia seeds where researchers split 76 obese men and woman into 2 groups.
+There’s been one study done on chia seeds for weight loss where researchers split 76 obese men and woman into 2 groups.
 One of the groups was given 50 grams of chia seeds per day, split twice per day- 25 grams before breakfast and 25 grams before dinner.
 After 12 weeks there was no significant weight loss found.

 While this is an interesting study, I’m not so sure I’d write off chia seeds just yet.
 That’s only one way of using chia seeds.